Thewbi/spi_sd_card_reader/README.md

 In embedded systems, a sd card often times is used as a replacement for a hard drive.

 As such the sd card is partitioned like a hard drive can be partitioned.
-The partitioning sceme is the top most layer that we have to deal with.
+The partitioning scheme is the top most layer that we have to deal with.
+It is most likely the partitioning scheme defined by Microsoft.

 The first block (block index 0, 512 bytes) of the SD card contains the MBR (Master Boot Record) This MBR is constructed according to a specific format but the bytes that are written into the individual parts